-The Nomination Committee of the Board is responsible for the conduct of a performance review of the Board (both collectively and individually) and the Group Chief Executive Officer.
-This is an annual evaluation process and is based on a number of goals for the Board and the individual Directors that have been established in the preceding year.
-The goals are based on the role of the Board and individual Directors as well as corporate objectives and any areas for improvement identified in previous reviews.
-The assessment of the performance of individual Directors is undertaken by the Nomination Committee, with the Chairman meeting privately with each Director, Company Secretary and the Group Chief Executive Officer to discuss their annual assessment.
-Performance assessment was conducted for the FY23 reporting period, with the Chairman meeting with all Directors, the Company Secretary and the Group Chief Executive Officer.
+The Nomination Committee of the Board is responsible for conducting a performance review of the Board (both collectively and individually) and the Group and Divisional Chief Executive Officers.
+This is an annual evaluation process and is based on several goals for the Board and the individual Directors that have been established in the previous year.
+The goals are based on the role of the Board and individual Directors, corporate objectives, and any areas for improvement identified in reviews.
+The performance assessment of individual Directors is undertaken by the Nomination Committee, with the Chairman meeting privately with each Director, Company Secretary, and senior executives to discuss their annual assessment.
+The performance assessment was conducted for the FY24 reporting period, with the Chairman meeting with all Directors, the Company Secretary and the Group and Divisional Chief Executive Officers.